 And where did they come from in the first place?

-But, regardless, it seems pretty clear that the Dementors cannot rule the wizarding world by themselves.
+It seems pretty clear that the Dementors cannot rule the wizarding world by themselves.
 Not directly.
 They are not willing to communicate well enough with other species to be able to control them in the way a ruler must.
-They only want to feed off people.
+They appear to only want to feed off people.
 (And besides, they are blind, only sensing the presence of others by tracking their emotions, which has to slow them down or put them at at least some disadvantage.)
 Yet they seem to be willing to attach themselves to whatever ruling body takes control and will give them their preferred payment.

 But a Dark Lord proxy certainly could rule this world for them, in their stead, and for their benefit.